Isodontia elegans

 Life Cycle

 Females construct nests in pre-existing cavities, creating a series of along the tunnel length.
-Each cell is provisioned with multiple paralyzed items, then sealed with a partition of dry grass.
-An is laid on the prey. hatches and consumes the fresh prey, then pupates within the cell. emerges the following summer in northern climates.
+Each cell is provisioned with multiple paralyzed orthopteran prey items, then sealed with a partition of dry grass.
+An is laid on the prey.
+Larva hatches and consumes the fresh prey, then pupates within the cell. emerges the following summer in northern climates.
 One in the (not I. elegans specifically noted) forms communal chambers resembling bird nests.

 Behavior

 Solitary nesting; each female constructs and provisions her own nest.
-Females hunt actively, paralyzing with and transporting it back to the nest.
+Females hunt actively, paralyzing prey with sting and transporting it back to the nest.
 Males form sleeping clusters in sheltered situations.
 Non-aggressive toward humans; stings occur only if female is physically grabbed.
 Males cannot sting.
 Notable for using window tracks and other artificial cavities in suburban environments, possibly because these sites are roomier than natural cavities and may have reduced pressure.

 Ecological Role